-Catalog credit cards for bad credit include the Horizon Gold Card, Unique Platinum Card and Fingerhut Credit Account, among others.
+The best catalog credit cards for bad credit are the Fingerhut Credit Card, Group One Platinum Card, and the Montgomery Ward Credit Account.
 Catalog cards, also known as Merchandise cards, are targeted to people with bad credit and have minimal requirements in order to qualify.
-Applicants must have an active checking account and proof of income.
+Applicants generally need to have an active checking or savings account and proof of income.
 In most cases, they don’t require credit checks.

 Catalog cards are not affiliated with a card network such as Visa or Mastercard.
 They’re store cards that you can use only for purchases within their affiliated catalog.
 Some catalog cards come with numerous fees that will eat up a huge chunk of your credit limit.

 Catalog cards for bad credit are good only if you’re a frequent shopper on the card’s online store.
-If you’re serious about building credit, you’re better off with a secured credit card such as the Discover IT Secured Card or the Capital One Secured Mastercard.
-You’ll have to pay a security deposit upfront, but you can use the card practically anywhere, and you won’t be saddled with excessive monthly fees.
+If you’re serious about building credit, you’re better off with a secured credit card such as the Bank of America Custom Cash Secured Card or the Capital One Platinum Secured.
+You’ll have to pay a refundable security deposit upfront, but you can use the card practically anywhere.
+Plus, you won’t be saddled with excessive monthly fees.